 About the Annual SEAC Conference: The Annual Society for Ethics Across the Curriculum Conference is the preeminent opportunity for those of us working in ethics education, and in integrating ethics into the broader curriculum, to gather to share ideas, present our latest research, demonstrate pedagogical experiments, and network with each other, all in the spirit of conviviality.
 New members and graduate students are most welcome, as is anyone interested in this important work.

-2021 SEAC Conference on Ethics
+2022 SEAC Conference on Ethics

-Theme: Environmental Ethics
+Theme: The Ethics of Engagement

-- October 7-9, 2021
+- October 6-8, 2022

 Program: The conference program is under development and updates will be posted as they are finalized.

 - Conference Abstracts: Online submission is now open with a deadline of August 1 (with special preference given to proposals submitted by July 1)